LouisTran912/Good-Vide-Social-Platform/README.md

 ## NOTE: This project is under sole development by Louis Tran.
-It is provided for reference purposes only.

 # Good-Vibe Social Platform